Growing up, adolescence and secondary school (10-16 years)

 If you are still not happy, you should follow the nursery/school complaints procedure.

-Leaving school and preparing for the future
+Leaving school and preparing for adulthood

-For young people with an EHC Plan, a review meeting will take place in Year 9 (age 13/14) where plans are made for them leaving school and beginning adult life; looking particularly at a young person's education, health and social care needs and outcomes they will achieve to help prepare them for adult life.
+For young people with an EHC Plan, a review meeting will take place in Year 9 (age 13/14) where plans are made for them leaving school and beginning adult life; looking particularly at a young person's education, health and social care needs and outcomes they will achieve to help prepare them for adulthood.
 Find more information about leaving school and preparing for the future.

 Along with our partners we have developed a multi-agency SEND Transition protocol.
 The protocol highlights how all services and organisations in Gateshead work together so that young people with an EHC Plan experience a successful transition to their next placement.